grantland/dashclock-battery-localization/README.md

 ## Providing Translations

-Any translations would be greatly appreciated.
+Any translations would be greatly appreciated!